mcfrith/last-rna/last-long-reads.md

 # Aligning long DNA and RNA reads to a genome

-These recipes have been tested on MinION R9.4 human RNA sequences, but they should work for any similar kind of data.
+These recipes have been tested on MinION R9.4 human DNA and RNA sequences, but they should work for any similar kind of data.

-## Setup
+## Requirements

 For aligning to a mammal genome, you'll need a few dozen gigabytes of memory.